uipath-certification/uipath-certification.github.io/_posts/2020-11-11-debug-restart-button.md

 difficulty: 7
 objective: 2.1 Understand and explain the automation debug functions and usage such as breakpoints
 ---
+<h1>UiPath Debug Start Button</h1>

-Question: Which of the following is true about the restart button?
+Question: Which of the following is true about the UiPath Studio debugger's restart button?

 - [ ] &nbsp;  It will restart your application from the first line prior to an exception being thrown
 - [ ] &nbsp;  It will restart your application from the beginning of the activity that threw an exception